++ The 2nd ed. of our Kindle booklets is running, new releases started in June and will go on until December!!

 Tailored content can be provided upon request.
 Submit your technical specification through the contact form in the About page at https://www.tenproblems.com/about/ and get your quote.

-Without further ado, these are the “Ten Problems for Facebook in the 2020s” that we might be going to introduce in a coming booklet:
+Without further ado, these are the “Ten Problems for Fashion in the 2020s” that we are going to introduce in this booklet:

 GENERAL REFERENCES CITED